(Village-based walking/hiking tour)

 All self-guided tours include hiking maps, detailed route descriptions (including longer, shorter, and rainy day options), train schedules, sightseeing suggestions, and lots of useful information to help ensure a successful trip.
 You'll also have a local contact to call if you have any questions or problems during your trip.

-Not included are lunches, drinks with dinners, extras (such as laundry, phone calls from the room, etc), or transportation not covered by your railpass.
-The budget tour does not include any dinners, but they can be added optionally.
+Not included are lunches, drinks with dinners, extras (such as laundry, phone calls from the room, etc), or transportation outside this itinerary.

 We are not listing a budget version of this tour, but budget options are available, railpasses and meal plans can be changed.
 Please ask if you're interested in a different variation of this tour.